As one of the newest national parks, the list of things to do at Pinnacles National Park is still growing but already has some great additions.

 Moss grows on either side of the tall canyon walls in the best part of the gulch due to the moist environment.
 Speaking of which, this trail does occasionally close to allow bats to do their thing.

 High Peaks Loop is probably the most popular trail in the park giving hikers the most famous views of Pinnacles including the rock spires you see in the photos.
 This hike is hardy but doable at just over 6 miles for the loop with 1325 feet of elevation gain.

 - Elevation: 1325 feet

 Along the way you’ll see many of the most popular viewpoints in the park including Condor Gulch Overlook (more on that below).

-3. Condor Gulch Overlook
+3. Hike to Condor Gulch Overlook

 The Condor Gulch Overlook is one of the most popular scenic points in Pinnacles National Park.
 Sweeping views of the parks most popular peaks area with the famous formations can be viewed here.